Adri2106/Adri2106/README.md

 📱 Experienced with OutSystems (Reactive Web & Mobile) and certified in Reactive Development.
 🧠 Passionate about clean code, continuous learning, and building meaningful digital solutions.
 🤝 Looking to collaborate on projects that involve web or mobile development, especially with .NET or OutSystems.
-🎯 My goal is to improve my English fluency and work on international, challenging projects.
 🏡 Based in Ambato, Ecuador.

 ---